noahp/dotfiles/README.md

 git config core.fsmonitor .git/hooks/query-watchman
 ```

-# Reference
+## Reference
-## nice gdb
+### nice gdb
 Nice featureful gdb-dashboard.
-Already checked in to this repo in the `.gdbinit`
-file.
+Tracked as a submodule in this repo.

 **Note!** if debugging shared libraries in gdb that haven't been loaded yet, be sure
 to run `set confirm off` to allow setting breakpoints on symbols that haven't